 - with the course content

 - definitely attend all recitation sessions

 - ask questions there

 - and/or contact the assistant

 - further problems

-- Email to lecturer (Felix Friedrich)
+- Email to chef assistant (Aritra Dhar) or lecturer (Felix Friedrich)

 - We are willing to help.

 1. Introduction

 Overview, Algorithms and Data Structures, Correctness, First Example